Petrodollar

 A petrodollar is a U.S. dollar paid to an oil-exporting country for the sale of petroleum.
 It represents the global practice of pricing and trading oil primarily in U.S. currency.

 The term "petrodollar" refers to the role of the U.S. dollar as the standard currency for international oil trade.
 Since oil is the world's most traded commodity, the requirement to pay for it in dollars creates massive, sustained demand for the U.S. currency from virtually every nation on earth.
-This system emerged in the 1970s.
-Following the collapse of the gold standard, the United States reached an agreement with Saudi Arabia.
-The U.S. agreed to provide military protection and hardware to the Saudis.
-In exchange, the Saudis agreed to price their oil sales exclusively in U.S. dollars and invest their surplus oil revenues into U.S. government debt (Treasurys).
-Other OPEC nations soon followed suit.
-This arrangement solidified the dollar's hegemony.
-Even countries that do not like the U.S. need to hold dollars to buy energy, forcing them to participate in the U.S. financial system.
+It is not a separate currency, but rather a description of the source of the dollars—oil exports—and their central role in the global financial architecture.
+This system emerged in the 1970s following the collapse of the Bretton Woods gold standard.
+In 1974, the United States reached a historic agreement with Saudi Arabia.
+The U.S. agreed to provide military protection and hardware to the Saudis, ensuring the security of the kingdom.
+In exchange, the Saudis agreed to price their oil sales exclusively in U.S. dollars and invest their surplus oil revenues back into the U.S. financial system, primarily through the purchase of government debt (Treasurys).
+This arrangement solidified the dollar's hegemony and granted the United States what has been called "exorbitant privilege."
+Even countries that were geopolitically opposed to the U.S. were forced to hold dollars and participate in the U.S. banking system to acquire the energy necessary to run their economies.
+Today, the petrodollar remains a pillar of global finance, though it faces increasing challenges from a shifting energy landscape and new geopolitical alliances seeking to settle trades in alternative currencies.

 Key Takeaways